alexlimxiangwei/CSC3107_Information_Visualisation/inflation_poster.typ

 = Suggested Improvements
 <suggested-improvements>
++ #emph[Increasing the range of dates] to provide a more comprehensive overview of inflation trends over time.

-+ #emph[Adding more layers of information to the chart.]
++ #emph[Adding a COVID-19 graph] to show the correlation between COVID-19 cases and inflation rates.

-  Information like:

-  - Inflation was due to major events like COVID-19, recessions, or weather changes \(e.g.~hotter/colder seasons)
-  - Inflation in different geographical locations

-+ #emph[Varying the size of the square boxes] to convey additional information \(e.g.~size of industry, as each category has varying impacts on the economy.

-+ #emph[Incorporate mirrored histograms, stacked histograms, or separate histograms] to present the data more effectively.

-+ #emph[Shade areas] to represent significant events such as recessions or the COVID-19 pandemic.

-+ #emph[Add an interactive straight line] for readers to follow across the graph, enhancing readability and comprehension.

-+ #emph[Add a category like "Others"] to capture data that does not fit into the predefined categories, ensuring completeness.
++ #emph[Improving the year-over-year price change\(%) scale] to better represent the inflation rates for different categories of goods.

++ #emph[Added source for cross reference] for COVID-19 data to provide transparency and credibility to the information presented in the Bureau of Labor Statistics.

 = Implementation
 <implementation>
 == Data
 <data>
 - #strong[Data Source:] The data used for this project is based on the visualization data from Joella Carman and Nigel Chiwaya, featured on NBC News.
 They utilized the information from the Bureau of Labor Statistics and Energy Information Administration data to depict year-over-year inflation for major categories of goods.
-- #strong[Data Period:] Our analysis makes use of data from January 2019 to March 2024, rather than the initial period from May 2023 to April 2024.
+- #strong[Data Period:] Our analysis makes use of data from January 2020 to March 2024, rather than the initial period from May 2023 to April 2024.
 With this longer time frame, the inflation rates for the chosen main product groups are more clearly displayed.

 == Software
 <software>